psiz-org/psiz/README.rst

 There are two ways to install PsiZ:

    1. Install from PyPI using pip: ``pip install psiz``
-   2. Clone from Git Hub: https://github.com/roads/psiz.git TODO
+   2. Clone from Git Hub: https://github.com/roads/psiz.git

 Support
 -------